ornldaac/netCDF_data_in_R/netCDF_in_r_ornldaac_tutorial.md

 Let's get one year of the NDVI data and plot it.

-Time is the third dimension of the *ndvi.array*.
+Time is the third dimension of *ndvi.array*.
 The first time slice represents the growing season of 1982.
 Just to make sure everything is working correctly, we can take a look at the dimensions of this time slice.

 ```r